 1858-1873, CONSERVATORY WATER IS BORN

 Five years later in 1858, Frederick Law Olmsted and Calvert Vaux won a design competition with a grand proposal entitled the Greensward Plan which would transform that worthless wilderness into a place called Central Park.
-The plan included, among other things, a large glass house for tropical plants.
-(Evidently the plans also included the removal of a few hills that surround the property...??)
+The plan included, among other things, a large glass Conservatory for tropical plants.
+(Check out the photo below.
+Evidently the plans also included the removal of a few hills that surround the property...???)

 BY 1875, MODEL YACHTING HAD BEGUN ON CONSERVATORY WATER